sonic-net/SONiC/doc/gearbox/gearbox_mdio-HLD.md

 ![syncd gbsyncd MDIO IPC](images/MDIO-IPC.png)

-A new syncd class called VendoPaiDLL is created to handle the dynamic loading of the libraries.
-The VendorPaiDLL is very similar to the syncd class VendorSai.
-The VendorSai class handles the SAI library.
-The VendorPaiDLL will handle the PAI library and MDIO access library.
+The VendorSai class constructor is overloaded to handle the dynamic linking of the libraries.
+The  syncd class VendorSai currently only has a constructor with no argument.
+The linked SAI library path is determined at syncd build time.
+New constructors with arguments for the VendorSai class is introduced as the overloading constructors.
+The new constructors can either have the SAI/PAI library path as the argument or have PHY id as one of the arguments.
+When the constructor with PHY id as the argument is used, the syncd can index into the "phys" section of gearbox configuration file "gearbox\_config.json" to get the PAI library path and MDIO access library path at run time.

 ### High-Level Design